 This prospectus includes information related to the offer by Local Initiatives Support Corporation ("LISC") for prospective investors to purchase the LISC Impact Notes (the "Notes").
 Prospective investors are advised to read this prospectus and all ancillary documents, including any relevant pricing supplement, carefully prior to making any decisions to invest in the Notes.
 The Notes are issued by LISC, a 501(c)(3) tax-exempt organization and New York not-for-profit corporation certified as a Community Development Financial Institution ("CDFI") by the U.S. Department of the Treasury (the "Treasury").
 LISC's principal executive office is located at 28 Liberty Street, 34th Floor, New York, NY 10005.
 LISC's telephone number is (212) 455-9800.
-Specific terms of the Notes will be described in a separate pricing supplement.
+Specific terms of the Notes will be described in a separate pricing supplement, which you should read carefully before making an investment decision.
 The Notes will be global book-entry notes, which means that they may be purchased electronically through a prospective investor's brokerage account and settled through the Depository Trust Company ("DTC").